 A coach can support you as you hold onto your values while you clarify your goals and navigate important decisions.
 Sessions are designed to provide a clear, supportive sounding board for people going through a transition, looking for clarity, and/or wanting to carve out a new path.
 Whether it’s personal or professional, a short-term coaching connection might be the answer.

 A coaching relationship is designed to support a person by listening closely, asking thoughtful questions, and providing an environment where insight, clarity and confidence can be found.
 This is different than counseling and consulting and is a powerful tool to unlock solutions where you seem to be stuck.

-Christa Hesselink has been a supportive guide, mentor and coach for her entire twenty-year career.
-Christa is a certified coach, certified yoga instructor, and is training to become a spiritual director with the Haden Institute which is rooted in the Christian tradition.
-She was in pastoral ministry for over ten years, holds a Master’s of Leadership and a Master’s of Theology degree, and is a well-respected speaker, workshop, facilitator, and retreat leader.
+Christa Hesselink has been a supportive guide, mentor and coach for her entire twenty-year career as she worked in education, not-for-profit and church ministry.
+Christa is a certified coach, certified yoga instructor, and is training to become a spiritual director with the Haden Institute as well as the Narrative Enneagram.
+She holds a Master’s of Leadership and a Master’s of Theology degree, and is a well-respected speaker, workshop, facilitator, and retreat leader.

 1. Coaching is not therapy, counseling, mental health care, or treatment for substance abuse.
 The coach is not functioning as a licensed mental health professional and coaching is not intended as a replacement for counseling, psychiatric interventions, treatment for mental illness, recovery from past abuse, professional medical advice, financial assistance, legal counsel, or other professional services.

 2. Coaching is for people who are basically well adjusted, emotionally healthy, functioning effectively.

 3. Coaching can be a one-time connection, occasional, or ongoing and will be determined in conversation with the coach and “coachee”.
 Either person can bring the relationship to an end at any time.
 On occasion, some, or all, of the direction might be through telephone or online contact.